iann0036/tf-cfn-provider/docs/providers/aws/DbInstance.md

 if omitted, Terraform will assign a random, unique identifier.

 `IdentifierPrefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
-Conflicts with `identifer`.
+Conflicts with `Identifier`.

 `InstanceClass` - (Required) The instance type of the RDS instance.